-Summit helps build better math students with six new, rigorous, one-on-one math courses.
+Summit helps build better math students with six rigorous, one-on-one math courses.

-Ask yourself some hard questions: Was your student sufficiently challenged in math this year?
-Was remote learning a struggle?
+Ask yourself some hard questions: Is your student sufficiently challenged in math this year?
+Was last year’s remote learning a struggle?
 Is your student equipped to excel in math next year?

-We can help with a new suite of courses, built from the ground up.
-Above and beyond our general math tutoring offerings, our exciting new one-on-one math courses are designed to:
+We can help with our suite of customized, one-on-one math courses, built from the ground up.
+More than a general subject tutoring program, our advanced one-on-one courses and curriculum are designed to:

 - Strengthen problem-solving ability